Celebrating Juneteenth: Books, BBQs and Fireworks

 Break out the Grill

-I mean, this is freedom day right?
+I mean, this is Freedom Day right?
 Break out the grill and charcoal and make some family memories.
-Our menu includes BBQ chicken, corn on the cobb, shrimp kabobs, baked beans, potato salad, burgers, kale salad, fruit medley, green beans, macaroni and cheese, cornbread and pound cake.
+Our menu includes BBQ chicken, corn on the cob, shrimp kabobs, baked beans, potato salad, burgers, kale salad, fruit medley, green beans, macaroni and cheese, cornbread, and pound cake.

 • 3/4 cup (54.5g) oil